-- 1. If you have not done so, back-annotate your design and create your testbench. - Right-click Simulate (in Design Flow window, Implement Design > Verify Post-Synthesis Implementation > Simulate) and choose Organize Input Files > Organize Simulation Files from the right-click menu. - In the Organize Files for Source dialog box, all the stimulus files in the current project appear in the Source Files in the Project list box.
-Files already associated with the block appear in the Associated Source Files list box - In most cases you will only have one testbench associated with your block.
-However, if you want simultaneous association of multiple testbench files for one simulation session, as in the case of PCI cores, add multiple files to the Associated Source Files list. - To add a testbench: Select the testbench you want to associate with the block in the Source Files in the Project list box and click Add to add it to the Associated Source Files list. - To remove a testbench: To remove or change the file(s) in the Associated Source Files list box, select the file(s) and click Remove. - To order testbenches: Use the up and down arrows to define the order you want the testbenches compiled.
-The top level-entity should be at the bottom of the list. - When you are satisfied with the Associated Simulation Files list, click OK. - 4.
+- 1. Back-annotate your design and create your testbench. - 2.
+Right-click Simulate in the Design Flow window (Implement Design > Verify Post-Synthesis Implementation > Simulate) and choose Organize Input Files > Organize Simulation Files. - In the Organize Files for Source dialog box, all the stimulus files in the current project appear in the Source Files in the Project list box.
+Files already associated with the block appear in the Associated Source Files list box. - In most cases, you will have one testbench associated with your block.
+However, if you want simultaneous association of multiple testbench files for one simulation session, as in the case of PCI cores, add multiple files to the Associated Source Files list. - To add a testbench: Select the testbench you want to associate with the block in the Source Files in the Project list box and click Add to add it to the Associated Source Files list. - To remove or change the files in the Associated Source Files list box: select the files and click Remove. - To order testbenches: Use the up and down arrows to define the order you want the testbenches compiled.
+The top level-entity should be at the bottom of the list. - 3.
+When you are satisfied with the Associated Simulation Files list, click OK. - 4.
 To start ModelSim ME, right-click Simulate in the Design Hierarchy window and choose Open Interactively.
 ModelSim starts and compiles the appropriate source files.
-When the compilation completes, the simulator runs for 1 □s and the Wave window opens to display the simulation results. - 5.
-Scroll in the Wave window to verify the logic works as intended.
+When the compilation completes, the simulator runs for 1 microsecond and the Wave window opens to display the simulation results. - 5.
+In the Wave window, scroll to verify the logic works as intended.
 Use the cursor and zoom buttons to zoom in and out and measure timing delays.
 If you did not create a testbench with WaveFormer Pro, you may get error messages with the vsim command if the instance names of your testbench do not follow the same conventions as WaveFormer Pro.
 Ignore the error message and type the correct vsim command. - 6.
 When you are done, from the File menu, choose Quit.

-5.10.3 Verify Timing
+6.10.3 Verify Timing